CassandraB670/holbertonschool-web_front_end/html_advanced/README.md

     in the div in the footer
         create an unordered list and put each anchor tag (Facebook, Twitter, …) as an individual list item W3C does not need to pass

+Task 25 - Secondary navigation menu
+    File 25-index.html

+Copy the content of 24-index.html into 25-index.html

+    inside the footer, after the div
+        create a new div
+        in the new div create an unordered list with the following links: link to # with text Terms of Use link to # with text Privacy Policy link to # with text Cookie Policy